 - Cleaning between your teeth after brushing once a day, but ideally twice a day.
 This is to remove plaque from between teeth.
 Dental floss is commonly used to do this.
 However, some studies suggest that small interdental brushes may do a better job than floss.

 - See a dentist or dental hygienist for advice if you cannot use a toothbrush.

 - Children should be taught good oral hygiene as young as possible.

 - Have regular dental checks.
-A dentist can detect excessive build-up of plaque and remove calculus.
+A dentist can detect excessive build-up of plaque and remove tartar (calculus).
 Early or mild gingivitis can be detected and treated to prevent the more severe periodontitis.